Tour Launches April 21, With Nine Stops This Spring

 The Hamptonville, N.C., native arrived at Francis Marion after serving two seasons as head coach at Pfeiffer University in Misenheimer, N.C.
 In 2006-07, she took the Falcons to a 26-5 record, the Carolina-Virginia Athletics Conference (CVAC) regular-season and tournament championships, and an appearance in the NCAA Division II Tournament.
 The team's record represented the fourth-best turnaround in Division II that campaign.
 She was named the CVAC Coach-of-the-Year and Pfeiffer led the nation in scoring offense.
 In her first season with the Falcons, her squad produced a 14-15 ledger after she inherited just four returnees from an 8-20 team.

 Macy's coaching resume includes stints as an assistant coach at the University of Maryland Baltimore County (UMBC) and High Point University, as well as a pair of Division II schools - Lenoir-Rhyne College and Catawba College.
-In her six seasons as an assistant, she helped her teams to an 84-60 record.
+In her five seasons as an assistant, she helped her teams to an 84-60 record.

 She also gained experience as head coach for a USA Athletes International squad that toured Australia in 2004 and won a gold medal with a 7-0 mark at the Australian Youth Games.

 Macy was the lone women's basketball head coach invited to speak at the NIKE Championship Basketball Clinic in Las Vegas, Nev., in May 2015.
 The Las Vegas clinic is widely regarded as the largest college basketball clinic in the world.
 She spoke at the same clinics in Orlando, Fla., and Las Vegas in 2011, while being chosen as a featured speaker at the 2008 South Carolina Basketball Coaches Association clinic in North Charleston, the 2009 Triad Coaches Clinic in Winston-Salem, N.C., and the NIKE Coaching Clinics in Myrtle Beach, S.C., Cleveland, Ohio and Wisconsin Dells, Wis.
 Additionally, Macy is the director of the annual East Carolina women's basketball camps.

 Macy attended the 2013 Women's Basketball Coaches Association's (WBCA) Center for Coaching Excellence (CCE) which was held in Manhattan, N.Y.
 She was one of 32 WBCA head coaches to participate in the invitation-only elite leadership program hosted by Columbia University.